pcaversaccio/snekmate/GUIDELINES.md

 ## ✅ Testing

-**Don't optimise for coverage, optimise for well-designed tests.**
+**Do not optimise for coverage, optimise for well-designed tests.**

 Write positive and negative unit tests.

 - Write positive unit tests for things that the code should handle.
-Validate any states that change as a result of these tests.
+Validate any states (including events) that change as a result of these tests.
 - Write negative unit tests for things that the code should not handle.
 It is helpful to follow up on the positive test (as an adjacent test) and make the change needed to make it pass.
 - Each code path should have its own unit test.